 That said, a few places have dress restrictions.
 Some clubs, such as Returned Services League clubs (RSL) and sporting clubs, have dress codes for general entry.
 No thongs, rubber shoes, jeans or collarless shirts are allowed for entry to the club’s formal dining room.
 A jacket and tie are required.
 The rules can vary from club to club and you must usually be signed in for entry, so check ahead with the place you plan to visit to be on the safe side.
 You don't want to arrive only to be turned away.

-If you plan to visit any of Australia's casinos like Star City in Sydney or Wrest Point in Hobart, jeans — except really scruffy ones — and other casual wear is certainly acceptable.
+If you plan to visit any of Australia's casinos like Star Sydney or Wrest Point Hotel Casino in Hobart, jeans, except for really scruffy ones, and other casual wear is certainly acceptable.

 Of course, you'll want to dress for the weather, too.
 Temperatures in Sydney range from the mid-forties to the lower fifties in winter, and from the upper sixties into the seventies in summer.
 Remember, summer months are December through February in the Southern Hemisphere.
 Winter is marked from June through August.